 The Where do you want to receive payment window shows both the Remit-To Account and the Remit-To Address.

-To manage your legal entities or remit-to accounts, click on the Actions button on the Legal Entity Setup page, select Manage Legal Entity or Manage Remit-To Accounts and click Continue.
-In the appearing Where do you want to receive payment window, you can add a new remit-to address or manage/edit existing ones.
+To manage your legal entities, click on the Actions button on the Legal Entity Setup page, select Manage Legal Entity, and click Continue.
+In the appearing Where do you want to receive payment window, you can add a new remit-to address.

 Click Next to add the address where you want to ship goods from, if it is different from the remit-to address.
 Fill in at least the mandatory fields and click Continue.